 Be sure to try the Caribbean cuisine, home-made with love.
 Charge your phone, pack lots of tissues and plasters and stock up on pound coins, because all that Red Stripe has to go somewhere, and since it’s a street party, you’ll be paying locals to use their bathrooms!
 This is pretty standard and I’ve never had any bad experiences, although I would advise taking a friend with you to any non ‘official’ locations.

 Carnival takes place on the streets of W10 and W11.
 Notting Hill Gate, Westbourne Park and Royal Oak are your nearest tube stations, but expect them to be busier than usual.
-TFL have this dedicated website for the event.

 I hope I have convinced you that the London Notting Hill Carnival is a cultural celebration worth experiencing.
 If you have been there before, join the conversation and share your experience with us in the comments section.